archishgithub/LendingClubCaseStudy/README.md

 ## Technologies Used
-- library - version 1.0
-- library - version 2.0
-- library - version 3.0
+- import numpy as np
+- import pandas as pd
+- import matplotlib.pyplot as plt
+- import seaborn as sns
+- import warnings

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->